-This dashboard shows budget information on where a Cost/Expense Transfer was moved to (the Award where the expense was moved onto).
+This dashboard shows budget information on where a Cost/Expense Transfer was moved (the Award the expense was moved onto).

 Potential High Risk Activities

-The expense is being added, at a later date than originally posted, to another sponsored Award.
+The expense is being added to a sponsored Award at a later date than originally posted.
 The following issues can arise:

-- There can be a question of if the expense actually belongs to the Award onto which it has been moved.
-If the expense was originally posted to another Award, it needs to be proven why it belongs to the Award it is being moved onto.
+- There can be a question of whether the expense actually belongs to the Award onto which it has been moved.
+If the expense was originally posted to another Award, it needs to be documented why it belongs to the Award it is being moved onto.

-- A high volume of Transfers (on a single Award, within a single unit, or individual PI) is an indicator of lack of Internal Controls within a department or unit.
+- A high volume of Transfers on a single Award, within a single unit, or by an individual PI is an indicator of a lack of Internal Controls within a department or unit.

-- All Transfers must be documented in MyFD and such documentation is publically available and open to review.
-Such documentation can indicate a lack of internal controls or exposure of inappropriate financial management practices.
+- All Transfers must be documented in MyFD and such documentation is publicly available and open to review.
+Such documentation can indicate a lack of internal controls or exposure to inappropriate financial management practices.

-- A delay in transfer (more than 120 days from original posting to move) is in violation of GIM 15 and is an indication of lack of internal controls and a long period where the expense was paid by another award.
+- A delay in transfer of more than 120 days from original posting violates GIM 15, indicates a lack of internal controls, and is a long period where the expense was paid by another award.

 - A high volume of Transfers by a single unit, PI, or Budget.

 - A high volume of Transfers onto an Award in the last 30 days before the Total or Budget Period End Date.
-This can be an indication that the Award was underspent and expenses are being moved onto the Award for Budgetary Convenience.
+This can be an indication that the Award was underspent and expenses were moved onto the Award for Budgetary Convenience.

-- A large number of days between expenses’ original posting and posting of Transfer.
-Transactions with a number of days greater than 120 is in violation of GIM 15 and should be reviewed.
+- A large number of days between an expense's original posting and the posting of the Transfer.
+Transactions with a number of days greater than 120 are in violation of GIM 15 and should be reviewed.

-- A large Dollar value of an individual transaction can be an issue are large transactions have bigger impacts on budgets and billing to erroneous sponsored awards.
+- A large dollar value of an individual transaction can be an issue.
+Large transactions have bigger impacts on budgets and erroneous billing to sponsored awards.
 An incorrect large transaction posted to an incorrect budget for more than 30 days is an indication of a lack of internal controls.

 The following transactions are filtered out (not included) in the Dashboard: